The Era of Hyper Personalization: Redefining Customer Experience

 • Dynamic websites and landing pages

-Building Blocks of Hyperpersonalisation: A Step-by-Step Guide
+Building Blocks of Hyperpersonalization: A Step-by-Step Guide

-Segment and Develop Personas: Segment your audience based on demographics, behaviour, preferences, and psychographics to create distinct customer personas.
+Segment and Develop Personas: Segment your audience based on demographics, behavior, preferences, and psychographics to create distinct customer personas.
 Tailor your marketing strategies and messaging to resonate with each persona's unique characteristics and needs.

 Integrate across All Channels: Make sure your message is consistent across all customer touchpoints: websites, mobile apps, social media, and physical locations.
-Seamlessly integrate data and insights across channels to deliver a cohesive and personalised experience at every interaction.
+Seamlessly integrate data and insights across channels to deliver a cohesive and personalized experience at every interaction.

-Great Examples of Hyperpersonalisation
+Great Examples of Hyperpersonalization

-Netflix collects vast amounts of data from billions of item ratings, millions of daily item streams, rich metadata, social data, millions of daily queries, external data sources, and user interactions to optimise its recommendations.
+Netflix collects vast amounts of data from billions of item ratings, millions of daily item streams, rich metadata, social data, millions of daily queries, external data sources, and user interactions to optimize its recommendations.
 With this data, Netflix has improved its recommendation systems so that 75-80% of what people watch is from their recommendations.

-Starbucks’ mobile app integrates customer data, location-based services, and order history to personalise offers, promotions, and recommendations, enhancing the in-store and digital ordering experience.
-The Starbucks app uses AI to suggest personalised food and drinks based on individual purchase history and preferences.The company has come up with a fun way to engage loyalty program members through personalised games on email and mobile.
+Starbucks’ mobile app integrates customer data, location-based services, and order history to personalize offers, promotions, and recommendations, enhancing the in-store and digital ordering experience.
+The Starbucks app uses AI to suggest personalized food and drinks based on individual purchase history and preferences.
+The company has come up with a fun way to engage loyalty program members through personalized games on email and mobile.
 Also, the mobile app now helps you find nearby stores that accept the Mobile Order & Pay option.
 The result?
 3X increase in incremental spends via offer redemptions.

 What is the Future of Hyperpersonalisation?